Marital Property and Debts in Texas

 When a marriage begins to break down, the distribution of property is often a chief point of contention among spouses.
 Texas is what is known as a community property state, meaning that any assets or debts acquired by either partner during a marriage belong equally to both spouses.
 Accordingly, each spouse is to receive an equal share of community property upon divorce.
 However, a judge can shift this division in favor of one spouse if provided with reasonable cause.
 If you are going through a divorce, ensuring your interests are protected begins with a call to JM Davis Law PLLC.
-Our Lake Jackson family law attorneys can work tirelessly to uphold your rights and help you through each step of this difficult time.
+Our Lake Jackson and Houston attorneys can work tirelessly to uphold your rights and help you through each step of this difficult time.

 In Texas, the distribution of property begins with the classification of every asset as either community or separate property.
 All assets which were acquired, created, or earned during the course of a marriage can be considered community property and are divided between spouses equally upon a divorce.
 Typically, each spouse is allowed to keep any separate property.
 Additionally, all debts such as mortgages, car loans, and credit cards are included during the division process and split between spouses.

 - Gifted or inherited by a spouse from a third party

 - Exchanged for or bought with separately owned assets

 - Profit derived from assets which increased in value